Hayato rebellion

-The Hayato rebellion (隼人の反乱, Hayato no hanran) (720–721) was a rebellion of the Hayato of southern Kyushu against the Yamato dynasty of Japan during the Nara period.
+The Hayato rebellion (隼人の反乱, Hayato no hanran) (720–721) was a rebellion of the Hayato of southern Kyushu against the imperial dynasty of Japan during the Nara period.
 After a year and a half of fighting, the Hayato were defeated, and the Imperial court established its rule over southern Kyushu.

 Background

-In the latter half of the 7th century, the Yamato court's influence extended to southern Kyushu, but the scattered Kumaso and Hayato populations held their ground.
+In the latter half of the 7th century, the imperial court's influence extended to southern Kyushu, but the scattered Kumaso and Hayato populations held their ground.
 The court was attempting to introduce its own Ritsuryō system throughout its sphere of influence, but the populations of southern Kyushu resisted.
 This was because Ritsuryō was based on rice cultivation, to which the volcanic soil of southern Kyushu was unsuited.